Heating Your VW

 The engine compartment seals--the rubber seal that runs around the engine between the tin and the body of the car and the seal that goes over the back of the engine/transmission area and attached to the bottom edge of the firewall--are key components of the overall air flow mechanism in the Beetle.
 It is vital that these seals be in place and intact.
 It is also important that all of the engine tin be in place and have no holes.
 Always remember that this is an air-cooled engine.
-Clean air is sucked through the louvers in the rear of the car (under the rear windshield) and into the fan housing, from which it is dispersed to cool the engine and to direct fresh air through the heater boxes to be heated as a source of warmth for the passenger compartment.
+Clean air is sucked through the louvers in the rear of the car (under the rear window) plus the engine lid slots where fitted, and into the fan housing, from which it is dispersed to cool the engine and to direct fresh air through the heater boxes to be heated as a source of warmth for the passenger compartment.
 It is important to keep the air above the engine totally separated from the air below the engine.
 Poor engine sealing can result in dusty, dirty, hot "road" air being drawn up into the fan housing intake and ultimately into the car.

-An airtight hood-to-body seal is essential.
+An airtight front hood-to-body seal is essential.
 This is very often overlooked (an old blanket stuffed behind the dashboard will never work).
 A lot of air pressure is built up against the nose of the bug at highway speeds, and if it is cold air, you probably would like to keep it outside.
 No matter how much heat you can get inside the Beetle, it will be for naught if you have the arctic express blowing through your dashboard when you cruise down the road.

 Getting a good air-tight seal is sometimes difficult if your lower front body is not perfect.
 If your Beetle is not "showroom," you may need some home weatherstripping glued with RTV to the hood edge, particularly under the bottom where the hoods meets the apron.
 To test the seal's effectiveness, open your window a crack and feel for incoming cold air around the dash, gauges and glove box when you are running down the highway.
 This creates a bit of a vacuum in your car's cabin and "invites" cold air in.
 If you detect air, go check out the seals again.

 Be sure to check the door and window seals, too.
 If these seals are bad, you are going to loose a lot of precious heated air, especially at higher speeds as it is literally being sucked out of the car.
 Replacements are cheap, but you usually get what you pay for.
 Conversely, if you have a pre '71 model (without the eyebrow vents behind the rear window), which has good door and window seals, it can sometimes be beneficial to crack open a quarter vent, so the hot air from the cabin heater has somewhere to go.
 The VW doorseal design is so good when new that it can effectively prevent ANY air (including cabin heater air) from entering the car.
-If you have eyebrow vents in your car, opening the quarter vents is not necessary.
+If you have eyebrow vents in your car (1972 and later cars), opening the quarter vents is not necessary.

 Check the air ventilation box too make sure that the flaps are sealing when they close.
 It's a bear to get too, but again, if it's cold where you live, then it's worth it.